abdulazizsamra/FSE-project-group-3/README.md

 ```Bash
 docker build -t project -f Dockerfile
 ```
-4. The project will create an executable with CMake
+4. The project will create and launch a contained.
 ```
 bash docker run -it project
 ```